-Figure 7.2.2: Irregular posterior extensions of the vitreous due to horseshoeshaped retinal tears (A) and retinal hole with a free operculum (B).
+Figure 6.2.2: Irregular posterior extensions of the vitreous due to horseshoeshaped retinal tears (A) and retinal hole with a free operculum (B).

 In this application we analyze two types of rhegmatogenous detachments, called retinal tear and retinal hole.
-The first type occurs when a localized traction generates a break in the retinal layer, leading to the formation of a retinal flap which is free to move (Figure 7.2.2).
+The first type occurs when a localized traction generates a break in the retinal layer, leading to the formation of a retinal flap which is free to move (Figure 6.2.2).
 The second type is characterized by the presence of a hole in the retinal layer, which is typically produced by localized vitroretinal traction able to remove a certain area of the retina.
 As the typical size of the flap is much smaller than the eye radius, in the numerical simulations we model the eye surface as a flat plate.
-We further simplify the model by restricting our attention to two dimensional simulations so that the "tear" case will be represented by a single filament, analogous to the one used in Section 7.1.
-In the simulations regarding the hole, we chose to model the three-dimensional geometrical effect with a tip-connecting spring between the two-filaments.
+We further simplify the model by restricting our attention to two dimensional simulations so that the "tear" case will be represented by a single filament, analogous to the one used in Section 6.1.
+In the simulations regarding the hole, we chose to model the two-filaments.
 Our final aim is to assess the forces and torques generated at the attachment points of both the "tear" and the "hole" in order to determine which type of detachment could deteriorate more easily.

-7.2.1 Imposed plate motion
+6.2.1 Imposed plate motion